Camp Adobe!

 Outdoor adventures abounded at this old fashioned summer day camp provided by the City of Vacaville’s Community Services Department.
 Held at the historic Peña Adobe Park during summer vacation, Historical Society docents lead campers on tours of the historical grounds and conducted activities under tall oak trees.
 Campers enjoyed exciting and unforgettable fun and made lasting friendships.

-During the ten week summer program, 307 campers learned of the Peña family and their journey to the Lagoon Valley from the New Mexico Territory.
-They traveled with the Vaca family, for whom the City of Vacaville is named during the pre-gold rush period.
-Before the arrival of the Vaca and Peñas in 1841, Native Americans living here were members of the Wintun tribe.
+During the ten-week summer program, 435 campers learned of the Peña family and their journey to the Lagoon Valley from the New Mexico Territory.
+The Peñas traveled with the Vaca family, for whom the City of Vacaville is named during the pre-gold rush period.
+Before the arrival of the Vaca and Peña’s in 1841, Native Americans living here were members of the Wintun tribe.
 Campers experienced grinding corn with authentic mortar and pestles, learned how to use Native American pump drills to make shell necklaces, and made corn husk dolls while learning about the local Wintun.
 Campers also learned how the early settlers made rope and butter.

 It was a great Camp Adobe this year, we look forward to next year!